kylechadha/portfolio-go/content/post/challenge_1.md

  - Meditating -- studying and practicing meditation on a daily basis
  - Becoming a better chef -- cooking 4 meals worth of food every Sunday
+ - Reading -- reading for 60 minutes before bed
  - Photography -- getting a DSLR and learning the basics of photography and composition
- - Reading -- reading for 60 minutes before bed
  - Decreasing stimulus -- cutting out TV, movies, etc. from my life
  - Removing sugar from my diet
  - Learning Piano?
 Tango?
 French?

+Stay tuned :)